Symmetry energy effects on isovector properties of neutron rich nuclei with a Thomas-Fermi approach: Results and Discussion

 The outline of our approach is the following: We start from the general relation $R=r_0A^{1/3}$ which gives an averaged estimate of the nuclear radius and accordingly we consider a Fermi form for the total density distribution $\rho(r)$ \cite{Hasse-88}.
 Afterwards, for a fixed $\rho(r)$ the asymmetry function is rearranged accordingly so that the total energy of the nucleus is the lowest one.

 It is worth to point out, following the discussion by Brueckner et.al. \cite{Brueckner-69} that the energy density functional (\ref{funt-1}) breaks down at the edge of the nucleus for two reasons.
 Firstly, the Thomas-Fermi approximation, which is the basis of the present work, fails for low densities.
 Secondly at the edge of the nucleus the asymmetry function $\alpha(r)$ tends to unity and the potential contribution to the total energy functional is not accurate.
+For a recent discussion on the connection of the density functional formalism with the nuclear matter equation of state and the distinct features of finite-size effect of nuclei see Ref.~\cite{Baldo-010}.
+In the present work we employ a variational treatment of an energy functional, without any additional constraints requiring just the minimization of the binding energy.
+That is we do not impose any additional constraints on the functional, for example to reproduce accurately the proton radii e.t.c.
+This approach will be suitable if we intend to impose stronger constraints on the values of $L$ and $J$ and might be of interest for future work.
+However, the main motivation of the present work is not to find the suitable energy density functional to reproduce simultaneously the experimental values of proton radii and energy but to focus on the symmetry energy effects on neutron rich nuclei properties.

 In Fig.~1, the symmetry energy versus the total density is plotted, according to Eq.~(\ref{esym-1}) for various values of the slope parameter $L$.
-It is noted that lower values of $L$ correspond to higher values of $S(\rho)$.
+It is noted that lower values of $L$, for low values of densities ($\rho < \rho_0$), correspond to higher values of $S(\rho)$.
 This behavior of $S(\rho)$ is well reflected on the values of the total binding energy $E_{tot}$ and the asymmetry function $\alpha(r)$.
 More precisely, higher values of $L$ lead to lower contribution of the $S(\rho)$ on the total binding energy and consequently the nucleons become more bound.
 For example in Table I are presented the results (concerning the total binding energy $E_{tot}$, the proton $R_p$ and neutron $R_n$ rms radii, the neutron skin $R_{skin}$ and the asymmetry coefficient $a_A$) for the nucleus $^{208}$Pb for the case $J=30$ MeV and for $10\ {\rm MeV} \leq L \leq 100\ {\rm MeV} $.
 In addition, since the values of the density distribution inside the nucleus are lower than the value of the saturation density $\rho_0=0.16$ fm$^{-3}$, it is concluded that the isovector properties of nuclei are related with the trend of the symmetry energy in the region $0<\rho < \rho_0$ and vice-versa, that is the experimental isovector measurements give information for the lower part of the SE.